rargo/vimrc/Readme.md

 * Gr <keyword>: grep keyword in current directory, search all kinds of files
 * T: open terminal in a new tab(default runs bash, change it in .vimrc)

-### ve.c
+### vime.c
-ve.c is for edit files in Vim terminal, “ve file” will open file for edit in current Vim, not start another Vim program in terminal window.
+vime.c is for edit files in Vim terminal, “vime file” will open file for edit in current Vim, not start another Vim program in terminal window.

 build and install:
 ```
-sh install_ve.sh
+sh install_vime.sh
 ```